 If you are traveling with us, the program fee ($900) includes hotel stays, daily breakfasts, and local transportation to get around the Island.
 It does not include individual meals or rides, entertainment, tuition, or airfare.
 We will be traveling from May 28 to June 11.
 You can also take the class and not travel.
 You might choose to participate and make your own accommodations for lodging and transportation.

 The mission of the Puerto Rico Resiliency LAB is to develop—with students, faculty, and community organizations—planning solutions that promote sustainability, resiliency, and equity in a recovery scenario.
 The summer program, offers students with practical experience working alongside practitioners, while providing the community partners with research, ideas, and plans that they might develop further.

-We invite you to explore this website, where you can find all of the information you will need to join the Recovery Planning in Puerto Rico course and the Puerto Rico Resiliency LAB in 2021!
+Do not miss this great opportunity!
+We invite you to explore this website where you can find all of the information you will need to join the Puerto Rico Resilience LAB this summer.

 Divya Chandrasekhar and Ivis Garcia Zambrana

 - 6-week studio focused on resiliency projects that matter to communities

 - Work under the direction of planners and emergency managers

 - Engage with a spectrum of leaders: mayor’s office to activists to residents